Introduction -contractor limited company tax (UK)

 Contractor taxation -Corporation Tax (CT)

 The first type of UK limited company tax when you are paying taxes as an independent contractor is Corporation Tax.
 Limited companies pay Corporation Tax and this is payable by every company that makes a profit every 12 months.
-Therefore, when we consider ltd company taxes explained, CT is the main tax within your contractor taxes.
+Therefore, when we consider ltd company taxes explained, CT is the main tax within your business taxes.

 Out of your taxes as a contractor, CT is the principal tax for your company as mentioned.
 Therefore, it makes sense to claim for all your genuine business expenses each year.
 This includes both rechargeable expenses to your client and non-rechargeable ones.
 Expenses help to lower your company’s profit.
 Therefore, they give tax relief which, in turn, reduces your company’s overall contractor Corporation Tax bill.